deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

 </pre>
 </div>

-&#160;

-The Get-XmlElementsTextValue function is pretty straight forward; return the value if it exists, otherwise return null.&#160; The Set-XmlElementsTextValue is a little more involved because if the element does not exist already, we need to create the new element and attach it as a child to the parent element.
+The Get-XmlElementsTextValue function is pretty straight forward; return the value if it exists, otherwise return null.
+The Set-XmlElementsTextValue is a little more involved because if the element does not exist already, we need to create the new element and attach it as a child to the parent element.

 Here’s an example of calling Get-XmlElementsTextValue: